Certificate/InstaReview/README.md

-Insta Review - A reveiw collector tool
+InstaReview - A review collector tool